 - (1) the aggregate number of shares (including shares to be issued in pursuance of the Instruments, made or granted pursuant to this Resolution) and Instruments to be issued pursuant to this Resolution shall not exceed fifty per centum (50%) of the total number of issued shares (excluding treasury shares) in the capital of the Company (as calculated in accordance with sub-paragraph (2) below), of which the aggregate number of shares and Instruments to be issued other than on a pro rata basis to existing shareholders of the Company shall not exceed twenty per centum (20%) of the total number of issued shares (excluding treasury shares) in the capital of the Company (as calculated in accordance with sub-paragraph (2) below); - (2) (subject to such calculation as may be prescribed by the SGX-ST) for the purpose of determining the aggregate number of shares and Instruments that may be issued under sub-paragraph (1) above, the percentage of issued shares and Instruments shall be based on the total number of issued shares (excluding treasury shares) in the capital of the Company at the time of the passing of this Resolution, after adjusting for: - (i) new shares arising from the conversion or exercise of the Instruments or any convertible securities that have been issued pursuant to any previous shareholders approval and which are outstanding as at the date of the passing of this Resolution; - (ii) new shares arising from exercising share options or vesting of share awards outstanding and subsisting at the time of the passing of this Resolution; and - (iii) any subsequent bonus issue, consolidation or subdivision of shares; - (3) in exercising the authority conferred by this Resolution, the Company shall comply with the provisions of the Listing Manual of the SGX-ST for the time being in force (unless such compliance has been waived by the SGX-ST) and the Articles of Association of the Company; and - (4) unless revoked or varied by the Company in general meeting, such authority conferred by this Resolution shall continue in force (i) until the conclusion of the next Annual General Meeting of the Company or the date by which the next Annual General Meeting of the Company is required by law to be held, whichever is the earlier or (ii) in the case of shares to be issued in pursuance of the Instruments, made or granted pursuant to this Resolution, until the issuance of such shares in accordance with the terms of the Instruments.
-(Resolution 9)

-9. Authority to allot and issue shares pursuant to Sunningdale Tech Share Option Scheme ("STL ESOS"), Sunningdale Tech Restricted Share Plan ("STL RSP") and Sunningdale Tech Performance Share Plan ("STL PSP")
+(Resolution 9) - 9.
+Authority to allot and issue shares pursuant to Sunningdale Tech Restricted Share Plan ("STL RSP") and Sunningdale Tech Performance Share Plan ("STL PSP")

-That:-
+That:

-- (a) approval be and is hereby given to the Directors to offer and grant options in accordance with the provisions of the STL ESOS and/or to grant share awards in accordance with the provisions of the STL RSP and/or the STL PSP; and - (b) approval be and is hereby given to the Directors to exercise full powers of the Company to issue, allot or otherwise dispose of shares in the Company as may be required to be issued, allotted or disposed, in connection with or pursuant to the exercise of the options granted under the STL ESOS and/or such number of shares as may be required to be issued or allotted pursuant to the vesting of awards under the STL RSP and/or the STL PSP.
+- (a) approval be and is hereby given to the Directors to grant share awards in accordance with the provisions of the STL RSP and/or the STL PSP; and - (b) approval be and is hereby given to the Directors to exercise full powers of the Company to issue, allot or otherwise dispose of shares in the Company as may be required to be issued, allotted or disposed, in connection with such number of shares as may be required to be issued or allotted pursuant to the vesting of awards under the STL RSP and/or the STL PSP.

-Provided that the aggregate number of shares to be issued and allotted pursuant to the STL ESOS, the STL RSP and the STL PSP shall not exceed fifteen per centum (15%) of the total number of issued shares of the Company from time to time.
+Provided that the aggregate number of shares to be issued and allotted pursuant to the STL RSP and the STL PSP shall not exceed fifteen per centum (15%) of the total number of issued shares of the Company from time to time.